 We arrived late on a COLD rainy night (who knew Austin was so cold in December?).
 After a day of traveling all I wanted to do was sleep.
 It was pitch black outside and all we could really enjoy was the fresh, crisp air from our second floor balcony and our very comfortable beds…as well as the complimentary cookies and mini pecan pies they left for us in our room!

 When we woke up however, the scene was completely different.
 Toni was in bed in awe

 which pretty much set the tone for relaxation.
 And because we are two moms who were traveling without our kids in tow, we didn’t do what we do everyday starting with hurrying ourselves out of bed.
 Instead, we did this:

 Of course, eventually we did manage to get out of our room and head over to Jean’s Kitchen.
-Jean’s Kitchen is the resorts restaurant and is headed by Executive Chef Benjamin Baker.
+Jean’s Kitchen is the resorts restaurant.
 This would be where we would have all our meals throughout our stay.
 Because Chef Ben creates his menu daily, we never really knew what we were going to have on any given day and there was always something new to choose from, but also a little favorite thrown in for those who wanted repeats.